 Most Important, Show up for the Trial

-This is the best way to ensure your success in getting your claim paid.
-You would be surprised how many defendants just don't appear for small claims court.
+It is the best way to ensure your success in getting your claim paid.
+You would be surprised how many defendants don't appear for small claims court.
 In these cases, the judge almost always awards you (the plaintiff) the judgment.